fannyouzoulias/GCB-dispersal-toothfish/README.md

 Download the archive, then set `data_dir` in `config.R` to point at it.
 Every script builds its paths from there.

-The archive also holds the fishery-observer extracts that the egg-production models are fitted to (station counts raised to the total catch, individual lengths, fecundity samples), so both chains can be run from it.

 One category of input is *not* redistributed: **third-party products** (DUACS geostrophic velocities, GEBCO bathymetry, Park & Durand front climatologies) are cited in the paper and in the data archive, and must be downloaded from